LM-tests/live-coding/README.md

 Create an ASP.NET Core project with a Web API controller that can select a winner.

 # Task 2: Write SQL queries
-You're given a database with two tables.
+In this repo you'll find a DB with these two tables
 ![DB Schema](img/DB_schema.png)

 _Player table:_